ganeti/ganeti/doc/admin.rst

 2. Inherit the connectivity mode and link of the network's netparams
 3. NIC will obtain the MAC prefix of the network
-4. All network related info will be available as environment variables in kvm-ifup scripts and hooks, so that they can dynamically manage all networking-related setup on the host.
+4. All network related info will be available as environment variables in custom network scripts (see :doc:`network`) and hooks, so that they can dynamically manage all networking-related setup on the host.

 Hands on with gnt-network
 +++++++++++++++++++++++++